List of GMTV programmes: GMTV with Lorraine

 The show featured the latest fashion, food and celebrity gossip, hosted by Lorraine Kelly.
 There was also regular specialist guests, who made regular appearances.
-Due to Lorraine living in Scotland, Monday and Tuesday episodes were broadcast live, with Wednesday and Thursday's shows pre-recorded and broadcast as live.
-The show's target audience was women, therefore during events such as Fashion Week, the programme broadcast live from location with fashion expert Mark Heyes.
+Owing to Lorraine living in Scotland, Monday and Tuesday episodes were broadcast live, with Wednesday and Thursday's shows pre-recorded and broadcast as live.
+The show's target audience was women; therefore, during events such as Fashion Week, the programme broadcast live from location with fashion expert Mark Heyes.

 History

-Lorraine Kelly first began presenting Top of the Morning in January 1993.
+Lorraine Kelly began presenting Top of the Morning in January 1993.
 In March when Fiona Armstrong walked out of the main GMTV show, Lorraine moved to the GMTV slot and Fern Britton and Amanda Redington took over hosting Top of the Morning.
 Top of the Morning was produced by an independent production company.

-In 1994 it was replaced with the GMTV-produced Quarter to Nine.
+In 1994, it was replaced with the GMTV-produced Quarter to Nine.
 In June 1994, Kelly went on maternity leave, returning in November 1994 to do a mother and baby slot.
 This led to her becoming the main presenter of Nine O'Clock Live.
-The show proved so popular that it moved to the earlier 8:35 am slot had been retitled Lorraine Live in the Autumn 1997.
+The show proved so popular that it moved to the earlier 8:35 am slot had been retitled Lorraine Live in autumn 1997.

-The main guest host for Lorraine Kelly when she was ill or on holiday, was Fiona Phillips, but after the birth of Fiona's children, she shared the job with Andrea McLean.
-Occasionally when neither were available, guest hosts were drafted in like Dale Winton and Paul O'Grady.
+The main guest host for Lorraine Kelly when she was ill or on holiday was Fiona Phillips, but after the birth of Fiona's children, she shared the job with Andrea McLean.
+Occasionally, when neither was available, guest hosts were drafted in, such as Dale Winton and Paul O'Grady.
 After 2008, once both Andrea and Fiona had left, guest hosts were drafted in.

-In January 2000, as GMTV rebranded to GMTV Today, and Lorraine's show changed its name to LK Today.
+In January 2000, GMTV rebranded to GMTV Today, and Lorraine's show changed its name to LK Today.

 As part of the later rebrand that took place at the start of 2009, the show again changed its title to GMTV with Lorraine, to coincide with GMTV Today changing back to GMTV.
 Lorraine moved for the first time into the main GMTV studio, instead of having her own part of the studio to host from.

 In November 2009, ITV plc took full control of the broadcaster after purchasing The Walt Disney Company's 25% share.